If you are a man over the age of 30 – 40, you have probably noticed changes in the way you feel overall, as you get older.

 I am sure you know that women also have testosterone.
-Theirs is just in much smaller amounts than men.
-And of course, men also have estrogen, just like women, but in much smaller amount, as long as things are working correctly.
+Theirs are just in much smaller amounts than men.
+And of course, men also have estrogen, just like women, but in a much smaller amount, as long as things are working correctly.

 Both men and women need to maintain the proper hormone balance in order to look and feel great and to even maintain a good attitude.

-Testosterone is responsible in males for many of their common characteristics, including body hair, physical strength and muscle mass, a deep voice, enhanced libido, aggressiveness and higher energy levels.
+Testosterone is responsible for males for many of their common characteristics, including body hair, physical strength, and muscle mass, a deep voice, enhanced libido, aggressiveness, and higher energy levels.
 After the age of 30, the testosterone production in your body begins to decline at a rate of 1 – 1.5% per year.
 As you age and your testosterone level decreases naturally, this can lead to a loss of muscle mass, strength, stamina, energy levels, body hair, lower libido and so much more.

 This interesting potential testosterone boosting supplement ingredient is called Spilanthes Acmella.
 What is Spilanthes Acmella and what will it do for my low testosterone levels?